Minimal isometric dilations and operator models for the polydisc: A model theory for a class of commuting contractions

 and for all $i=1, \dots, n$.
 Using the fact that $X_{i2},\ldots , X_{n2}$ are unitaries on $\mathcal{K}_2$, it follows that Therefore, $D_{X_{i}'^*}=D_{X_{i1}'^*}\oplus 0$.
 Similarly we can prove that $D_{X_{i}^*}= D_{X_{i1}^*}\oplus 0$ for $1\leq i \leq n$, with respect to the above decomposition of $\mathcal{K}$.
 So, $D_{X^*}= D_{X_{K1}^*}\oplus0$.
 Hence $\mathcal{D}_{X_{K1}^*}=\mathcal{D}_{X^*}=\mathcal{D}_{Z}$.
 Let us denote $\widehat{U_i}=\tau^*\widetilde{U}_i\tau $ and $Q_i=\widehat{P_i}$ for $1\leq i\leq n$.
 Thus, $\widehat{U_1},\ldots, \widehat{U_n}$ are commuting unitaries and $\widehat{P_1},\ldots ,\widehat{P_n}$ are projections in $\mathcal{B}(\mathcal{D}(T))$ such that $(Z_1|_{\mathcal{K}_1},\ldots Z_n|_{\mathcal{K}_1})$ is unitarily equivalent to $\left( M_{\widetilde{U}_1Q_1^{\perp}+z\widetilde{U}_1Q_1},\ldots , M_{\widetilde{U}_nQ_n^{\perp}+z\widetilde{U}_nQ_n} \right)$, which can be realized as $\left( M_{\widehat{U_1}\widehat{P_1}^{\perp}+\widehat{U_1}\widehat{P_1}\bar{z}},\ldots ,M_{\widehat{U_n}\widehat{P_n}^{\perp}+\widehat{U_n}\widehat{P_n}\bar{z}} \right) $ on $H^2(\mathcal{D}_{T})$ via the unitary $\tau$.
 This proves $(iii)$ and the proof is complete.

 \end{proof}

+Apart from having the explicit constructions of isometric dilations and functional model for a commuting contractive tuple, another interesting consequence of Theorem \ref{main} is that it gives a commutant lifting in several variables as discussed in Remark \ref{comm:lift1}.
 We conclude this article here.
 There will be two more articles in this direction as sequels.
 One of them will describe explicit constructions of minimal unitary dilations of commuting contractions $(T_1, \dots , T_n)$ on the minimal unitary dilation spaces of $T=\prod_{i=1}^n T_i$.
 The other article will deal with dilations when the defect spaces $\mathcal D_T, \mathcal D_{T^*}$ are finite dimensional and their interplay with distinguished varieties in the polydisc.